2008 United States House of Representatives elections in Arizona: Candidates

-Richard Grayson, an Apache Junction resident who ran as a write-in candidate in Florida's 4th congressional district in 2004, filed with the Federal Election Commission to run for this seat as a Democrat, as did trucking-firm account manager Chris Gramazio.
-Rebecca Schneider (campaign website), a library supervisor from Mesa, also filed and ended up defeating Gramazio in the Democratic primary.
+Richard Grayson, an Apache Junction resident who ran as a write-in candidate in Florida's 4th congressional district in 2004, filed with the Federal Election Commission to run for the seat as a Democrat, as did trucking-firm account manager Chris Gramazio.
+Rebecca Schneider (campaign website), a library supervisor from Mesa, also filed and defeated Gramazio in the Democratic primary.